 The proxy marriage occurred shortly after he was crowned, as she could not be crowned with him due to her adherence to Roman Catholicism.
 About six weeks later, on June 13th, they were married in person at St. Augustine's Church in Canterbury.

-Her first four years of marriage was somewhat difficult as Charles largely ignored her.
+Queen Henrietta Maria's first four years of marriage was somewhat difficult as Charles largely ignored her.
 Part of the problem was that she was not his first choice for a wife; he was partial to the daughter of Philip III of Spain, but the marriage had fallen through, and he found Henrietta Maria to be of an opposite temperament to his own.
 Also, King Charles was Protestant and Henrietta Maria was devoutly Roman Catholic, and many believed she was ill-chosen to be the queen consort in a Protestant England.

 And, perhaps most trying, she was not liked or trusted by his closest friend and mentor, George Villiers, the First Duke of Buckingham, who would later be immortalized in the Alexandre Dumas novel The Three Musketeers.
 Queen Henrietta Maria and King Charles grew much closer, however, after the Duke of Buckingham's assassination in August 1629, and over the years they eventually developed a close bond with each other.
 They produced nine or ten offspring, six of whom survived into adulthood.

 Although Queen Henrietta Maria's grace and affable spirit elicited much loyalty and affection from her household and many of the nobility, those outside her court increasingly viewed her with animosity and suspicion.
 Her strong devotion to Roman Catholicism and her ongoing communication with the Pope and foreign rulers caused her much alienation.